olgarithms/sphinx-tutorial/index.md

 ## Workshop overview

-This workshop will walk you through the steps of using the `Sphinx` tool for documentation generation for a Python API, hosting them on Github pages and automatically creating new versions on code updates.
+This workshop will walk you through the steps of using the `Sphinx` tool for documentation generation for a Python API, hosting them on GitHub pages and automatically creating new versions on code updates.

 Accompanying the instructions there is [this example project](https://github.com/aelsayed95/the-office) where you can find some sample code to serve as a base for the rest of the workshop.

-Moreover, all the steps of the tutorial have been applied in corresponding commits and branches, so if anything doesn't quite work for you, you can refer to a previous/next step branch by using `git checkout` (or browse the branch on `github`) and continuing from there.
+Moreover, all the steps of the tutorial have been applied in corresponding commits and branches, so if anything doesn't quite work for you, you can refer to a previous/next step branch by using `git checkout` (or browse the branch on `GitHub`) and continuing from there.

 [Next: Environment setup](docs/environment-setup.md){: .btn .btn-purple .float-right}
 <br />